 The ARM-based chipset deserves mention, as it works closely with 256MB of RAM and manages to keep gaming latency and ping to a minimum.
 As for the overall performance, the CM1100 boasts 2 x 2 OFDM/OFDMA compatibility— allowing you to access thicker data transmission channels.

 The built-in QoS support prioritizes traffic to a whole new level, with or without the router.
-And to top it all off, you have link aggregation support to fall back on, allowing you to achieve multi-gig speeds with ease.
+And to top it all off, you have link aggregation support to fall back on, allowing you to easily achieve multi-gig speeds.

 Conclusion